fb-pixel

 From wine bars and coffee shops to fashion and arts and crafts, retailers of all sizes are using pop-up stores as a way to increase sales, experiment with new ideas and truly innovate.

 Pop-up shops were created by the financial crash in 2008 as an alternative to long retail leaseholds, and since their inception, they have gone mainstream.
-The UK’s pop-up industry is currently worth over £2.3 billion a year and with almost 30% of British businesses beginning their entrepreneurial journey as a pop-up, it’s safe to say that the phenomenon isn’t going away any time soon.
+The UK’s pop-up industry is currently worth over £2.3bn a year and with almost 30 per cent of British businesses beginning their entrepreneurial journey as a pop-up, it’s safe to say that the phenomenon isn’t going away any time soon.

 Why does this tactic work?